Our Simple Roast Turkey Recipe will have you cooking like a pro! This roasted turkey recipe is a must have for Thanksgiving or any holiday!

 Another way to slice the breast meat is to leave the meat on the bones and slice down the breast on each side with a carving knife or an electric knife.
 This way will allow you to get thinner, larger slices of turkey so if that’s what you’re going for then opt for this method.

 Do I Need To Save The Turkey Drippings?

 Now let’s talk for a second about the gravy.
 Once this Simple Roast Turkey Recipe is done cooking, you need to decide if you’re making Homemade Turkey Gravy.

 The correct answer here is yes.
 Yes you are making homemade gravy.

-Head over and check out the link above for our Homemade Turkey Gravy and see how easy that is to make, too.
+Head over and check out the link above for our homemade gravy and see how easy that is to make, too.
 I’m telling you, just these two recipes will make your Thanksgiving celebration a success.